COM8/proto-assignments/README.md

 - Exposed API of Encrypt and Decrypt uses that shared key to encrypt and decrypt messages.

 More info can be found at: [https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange)

+##File syncronisation
+In order to do file sync we check periodically if there were files changed (It's planned to switch to Filsystem watcher to monitor for changes).
+To detect which files were changed we compare the [MD5's](https://en.wikipedia.org/wiki/Md5) of the files to internally saved hashes of them on the last run.
+<br/>_If the files weren't there in the prior_ run, they get marked for complete transmission.
+<br/>_If the hash changed_, chunk the data into 900 Byte blocks.
+For each block we will calculate the [CRC32](https://en.wikipedia.org/wiki/Cyclic_redundancy_check#CRC-32_algorithm).
+Afterward's it all CRC32 will get compared to the corresponding CRC32 of the previous run.
+If a CRC32 changed, it replaces the old CRC32 and the Part get's marked for transmission.
+<br/>_If nothing changed_, nothing will be send.